CCurl/c3/README.md

 ```

 ## Inline words
-In c3, an "INLINE" word is like a macro ... when compiling INLINE words, c3 copies the contents of the word (up to, but not including the first EXIT) to the target, as opposed to compiling a CALL to the word.
+In c3, an "INLINE" word is like a macro.
+When compiling a word that is INLINE, c3 copies the contents of the word (up to, but not including the first EXIT) to the target, as opposed to compiling a CALL to the word.
 This improves performance and often saves space as well.
-This is especially true on a 64-bit system, where the CELL size is 8. **Note that if a word might have an embedded 3 (EXIT) in its implementation (like an address for example), then it should not be marked as INLINE.**
+This is especially true on a 64-bit system, where the CELL size is 8.

+**Note that if a word might have an embedded 3 (EXIT) in its implementation (like an address for example), then it should not be marked as INLINE.**

 ## Notes on output formatting in ZTYPE and '."':
 - %b: output TOS as a binary number